The0therChad/star.rank/README.md

 # The Rancor That Won't Bite

 ### Description:
 An R based API wrapper that ranks Star Wars data and displays results graphically.
 Connects with the SWAPI Star Wars API and returns graphical ranking for features of interest related to people, planets, starships, vehicles, species and films.
-Please see [Vignette](https://github.com/The0therChad/star.rank/blob/main/vignettes/Vignette.Rmd) for more detailed information.
+Please see [Vignette](https://github.com/The0therChad/star.rank/blob/main/vignettes/Vignette.Rmd) for examples and more detailed information.

 ### Installation